Horopter: Empirical binocular horopter

 As Wheatstone (1838) observed, the empirical horopter, defined by singleness of vision, is much larger than the theoretical horopter.
 This was studied by Peter Ludvig Panum in 1858.
 He proposed that any point in one retina might yield singleness of vision with any point within a circular region centred on the corresponding point in the other retina.
 This has become known as Panum's fusional area, or just Panum's area, although recently that has been taken to mean the area in the horizontal plane, around the Vieth-Müller circle, where any point appears single.

 These early empirical investigations used the criterion of singleness of vision, or absence of diplopia to determine the horopter.
 Today the horopter is usually defined by the criterion of identical visual directions (similar in principle to the apparent motion horopter, according that identical visual directions cause no apparent motion).
 Other criteria used over the years include the apparent fronto-parallel plane horopter, the equi-distance horopter, the drop-test horopter or the plumb-line horopter.
 Although these various horopters are measured using different techniques and have different theoretical motivations, the shape of the horopter remains identical regardless of the criterion used for its determination.

 Consistently, the shape of the empirical horopter have been found to deviate from the geometrical horopter.
 For the horizontal horopter this is called the Hering-Hillebrand deviation.
 The empirical horopter is flatter than predicted from geometry at short fixation distances and becomes convex for farther fixation distances.
 Moreover the vertical horopter have been consistently found to have a backward tilt of about 2 degrees relative to its predicted orientation (perpendicular to the fixation plane).
 The theory underlying these deviations is that the binocular visual system is adapted to the irregularities that can be encountered in natural environments.

 Horopter in computer vision

-In computer vision, the horopter is defined as the curve of points in 3D space having identical coordinates projections with respect to two cameras with the same intrinsic parameters.
-It is given generally by a twisted cubic, i.e., a curve of the form x = x(θ), y = y(θ), z = z(θ) where x(θ), y(θ), z(θ) are three independent third-degree polynomials.
-In some degenerate configurations, the horopter reduces to a line plus a circle.
+In computer vision, the horopter is defined as the curve of points in 3D space having identical coordinate projections with respect to two cameras with the same intrinsic parameters.
+It is generally a twisted cubic.
+A twisted cubic can be represented parametrically as x = x(θ), y = y(θ), z = z(θ) where x(θ), y(θ), z(θ) are three independent third-degree polynomials.
+In some degenerate configurations, the horopter reduces to a conic curve.